 Sadowy has been one of the most productive forwards in junior hockey despite a perceived lack of skating speed.
 His strength and conditioning compares favorably with other young players and he has been a team leader, capable of playing in all situations.
 He plays a two-way game, with an offensive toolkit that is more hustle than flash.
 He often scores by out-working the opposition in the dirty parts of the ice, utilizing his athleticism.
 He should consider to add power as he fills out his frame.

-Sadowy will attend his second training camp with the Sharks before likely returning to Saginaw for his fourth OHL season.
-He is also a candidate to play for Canada at the 2016 World Junior Championship.
+Sadowy was dealt by the San Jose Sharks to the Detroit Red Wings in exchange for a 2017 third round pick.
 Long-term, Sadowy may not be the scorer he has been during his junior career but he could be an effective complementary top-nine player.